alozie/afndev/readme.md

 - **sites**

     Each individual site (other than all/) should be contained within this directory.
-As this is copied into place for the new build, any files in this directory will be moved to the build.
-The entire directory is copied to the build, so custom modules or additional configuration files can be included here.
-In addition, any *.make files included in the top-level of each site folder will be executed.
-For example -
+Example:

         sites/
         ├── default
-        │   ├── default.make
         │   └── settings.php
-        ├── example.com
-        │   ├── example.com.make
-        │   └── settings.php
-        └── example.net
+        └── example.com
-            ├── example.net.make
             └── settings.php

 - **tests**